On graded presentations of Hecke algebras and their generalizations: Introduction

+\begin{theorem} There is a $\K[[h]]$-algebra isomorphism $\hmH(\pq)\cong \hR(h)$. \end{theorem} The characteristic 0 assumption may look peculiar to experts in the field; the Hecke algebra over a field of characteristic $p$ has similar deformations coming from deforming the parameter $q$ (though $e^h$ does not make sense here), but it's not clear how to match other deformations of the Hecke algebra with the simplest deformations of the KLR algebra.
+A different deformation of the KLR algebra defined by Hu and Mathas \cite{HMsemi} is compatible with more general deformations of the Hecke algebra, in particular with the deformation of $\mathbb{F}_p[S_n]$ to $\mathbb{Z}_p[S_n]$.
+Since our primary applications will be to Hecke algebras and related structures of characteristic 0, this hypothesis is no problem for us.
+In general, we'll prove our results in parallel with the undeformed Hecke algebra (and related structures) in arbitrary characteristic, and with the exponentially deformed Hecke algebra in characteristic 0.

 One isomorphism between type O completions was implicitly constructed by Brundan and Kleshchev in \cite{BKKL} and for a related localization by Rouquier in \cite[\S 3.2.5]{Rou2KM} for $h=0$.
 Unfortunately, it is not clear how to extend these isomorphisms to the deformed case, so instead we construct an isomorphism which is different even after the specialization $h=0$.
+This isomorphism still has a similar flavor to those previously defined; in brief, we use a general power series of the form $1+y+\cdots$ (in particular $e^y$) where Brundan and Kleshchev or Rouquier use $1+y$.

-We will also generalize this theorem in a small but useful way: in fact there is a natural class of completions of the Hecke algebra that correspond with the KLR algebra for a larger Lie algebra $\mathfrak{G}_U$; here we consider an arbitrary finite subset $U\subset \K\setminus\{0\}$, given a graph structure connecting $u$ and $u'$ if $qu=u'$.
-The most important case is when $U$ is the $e$th roots of unity, so $U$ is an $e$-cycle, but having a more general statement will be useful in an analysis of the category $\cO$ for a cyclotomic rational Cherednik algebra given in \cite{WebRou}.
-This result gives an alternate approach (and graded version) of the theorem of Dipper and Mathas \cite{DMmorita} that Ariki-Koike algebras for arbitrary parameters are Morita equivalent to a product of such algebras with $q$-connected parameters.
-While it would be easy to deduce this more general case from Brundan and Kleshchev's result, we find it a bit cleaner to give a direct proof.
+We will also generalize this theorem in a small but useful way: in fact there is a natural class of completions of the Hecke algebra that correspond with the KLR algebra for a larger Lie algebra $\mathfrak{G}_{\gls{U}}$.
+Here we consider an arbitrary finite subset $\gls{U}\subset \K\setminus\{0\}$, given a graph structure connecting $u$ and $u'$ if $qu=u'$, and let $\mathfrak{G}_{\gls{U}}$ be the associated Kac-Moody algebra.

+This definition is the same as the ``type A graphs'' in \cite[\S 3.2.5]{Rou2KM}, but we do not impose a connectedness assumption.
+The most important case is when $\gls{U}$ is the $e$th roots of unity, so $\gls{U}$ is an $e$-cycle, but having a more general statement will be useful in an analysis of the category $\cO$ for a cyclotomic rational Cherednik algebra given in \cite{WebRou}.
+A more direct proof of this equivalence using the Dunkl-Opdam subalgebra is now given in \cite{Webalt}.
+The generalization of Theorem \ref{thm:O-main} to this case (Proposition \ref{O-isomorphism}) gives an alternate approach (and graded version) of the theorem of Dipper and Mathas \cite{DMmorita} that Ariki-Koike algebras for arbitrary parameters are Morita equivalent to a tensor product of such algebras with $q$-connected parameters.